Domestic and Family Violence

-our Commitment to preventing and responding to Domestic and Family Violence
+Preventing and Responding to Domestic and Family Violence

 Domestic and family violence involves abusive, threatening, or coercive behaviour used to control or dominate another person.
 Coercive control is a form of domestic and family violence that involves an ongoing and persistent pattern of behaviour intended to undermine a person’s independence, confidence, sense of safety, or ability to seek help.
 This behaviour may involve control, intimidation, or actions that confine someone in an invisible cage of fear, leaving them feeling powerless and anxious for their own or their loved ones' safety and wellbeing.